curblr/curblr-spec/Rule.md

 ```

 ### Rideshare (TNC) pick-up and drop-off zone
-Defines a `restriction` that allows rideshare companies to drop off and pick up passengers.
+Defines a `regulation` that allows rideshare companies to drop off and pick up passengers.
 Individual jurisdictions must determine what constitutes a rideshare.
 ```JSON
 {
   "rule": {